rpmjp/rpmjp/README.md

 # Robert Jean Pierre
-**Computer Scientist |  Data Scientist |  Aspiring AI/ML Specialist**
+**Computer Scientist | Data Scientist | AI/ML Engineer in Training**

-I'm a recent Computer Science graduate with a solid foundation in programming, data science, machine learning, and artificial intelligence.
-I am passionate about creating impactful projects that solve real-world problems and enhance user experiences.
-My journey includes leveraging cutting-edge technologies and collaborating on innovative solutions to push the boundaries of what's possible.
+Computer Scientist with expertise in data science, machine learning, and software development.
+Skilled in Python, SQL, and deep learning frameworks (PyTorch, TensorFlow), with hands-on experience delivering data-driven solutions that improve decision-making and business outcomes.
+Passionate about building AI systems that are both impactful and sustainable, with research interests in efficient and ethical artificial intelligence.

 ---